LucasMcManus/SYS-255-03-Tech-Journal/README.md

 # SYS-255-03-Tech-Journal
-# A place for me to dcument my wekely labs
+# A place for me to document my wekely labs